MarusDod/brainfuck/README.md

 -> "]" : end of loop

-To compile: ./brainfuck ${filename}
+To compile: ./brainfuck filename

-./brainfuck hello.bf
+Example: ./brainfuck hello.bf

 hello world!

 Use this at your own risk